Benchmarking LLMs' Judgments with No Gold Standard: Acknowledgment

 \section{Acknowledgment}

 We would like to thank Sanzeed Anwar from University of Michigan for data processing.
-We would also like to thank Zebang Xu and Tianzi Liu from Cornell University for consultation on the statistical methods applied in our experiments.
+We also thank Zebang Xu and Tianzi Liu from Cornell University for their valuable consultation on the statistical methods employed in our experiments.
+Additionally, we appreciate the insightful feedback and suggestions provided by the anonymous reviewers at ICLR 2025.